lukezbihlyj/homebridge-lennox-icomfort-modern/README.md

 This plugin is based on:

 - [homebridge-lennox-icomfort](https://github.com/akgoode/homebridge-lennox-icomfort) by akgoode - the original Homebridge plugin that served as the foundation for this project
+- [icomfort](https://www.npmjs.com/package/icomfort) - the npm package for the Wifi API
 - [lennoxs30api](https://github.com/PeteRager/lennoxs30api) by Pete Rager - the Python library for the modern Lennox cloud API
 - [Home Assistant Lennox S30 integration](https://github.com/PeteRager/lennoxs30) by Pete Rager - reference implementation for the S30/E30/M30 API